Spencer Torkelson Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.47 team ERA that ranks sixth across all league pitching staffs.
+- The Brewers have a 3.50 team ERA that ranks eighth among all MLB pitching staffs.

-- Brewers pitchers combine to rank 15th in baseball in home runs given up (24 total, 1.1 per game).
+- Brewers pitchers combine to give up 25 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The Brewers are sending Rea (0-0) to the mound for his third start of the season.

-- In his last time out on Wednesday, the right-hander threw five innings against the Seattle Mariners, giving up four earned runs while surrendering five hits.
+- The left-hander last appeared on Wednesday against the Seattle Mariners, when he went 7 2/3 innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.